TarfaM/FEND2017/README.md

-3Done by Tarfa for Animal Trading Cards project
+#Done by Tarfa for Animal Trading Cards project